Target-Aware Video Diffusion Models

+\textbf{Egocentric View Generation.} For robotics applications, generating videos from an egocentric perspective is particularly beneficial for capturing fine-grained actions.
+In~\cref{fig:ego}, we demonstrate egocentric video generation using our approach.
+To better adapt the base model for this setting, we first fine-tune it on egocentric videos of the EgoIT-99 dataset~\citep{yang2025egolifeegocentriclifeassistant}.
+We then apply our target-aware LoRA module to the fine-tuned model (CogVideoX-Ego) without any additional training.
+Notably, the target awareness generalizes seamlessly to the fine-tuned model.

-\textbf{Providing Motion.} The output videos produced with our method, where the actor precisely interacts with the target, can serve as a source of motion data for existing controllable video generation approaches~\cite{gu2025diffusion}.
-Diffusion as Shader~\cite{gu2025diffusion} uses 3D tracking video~\cite{SpatialTracker} of a source clip to condition the motion in generated videos such that they follow the motion of the source.
+\textbf{Providing Motion.} The output videos produced with our method, where the actor precisely interacts with the target, can serve as a source of motion data for existing controllable video generation approaches~\citep{gu2025diffusion}.
+Diffusion as Shader~\citep{gu2025diffusion} uses 3D tracking video~\citep{SpatialTracker} of a source clip to condition the motion in generated videos such that they follow the motion of the source.
 However, acquiring appropriate source videos for complex motions, such as human-object interactions or robot manipulations, is often challenging.
 In such cases, our method can generate the desired interactions and provide sufficient motion conditions, as demonstrated in ~\cref{fig:das}.
-We use Flux~\cite{Flux} with a canny-edge ControlNet~\cite{zhang2023controlnet} to generate the initial frames for running Diffusion as Shader.
+We use Flux~\citep{Flux} with a canny-edge ControlNet~\citep{zhang2023controlnet} to generate the initial frames for running Diffusion as Shader.